List of Locally Available Foods Suitable for a Daniel Fast.

 Physical Responses to Your Fast

 Your body may experience some interesting changes while fasting, so it is important to be aware of them before you begin.
-Not everyone will experience all of these physical responses, but in case you do, you need not be alarmed: just take necessary precautions in they occur.
-For example, you may experience:
+Not everyone will experience all of these physical responses, but in case you do, you need

 - Lightheadedness: This is a common physical response to fasting.
 To avoid this uncomfortable sensation, do not stand up quickly from a lying or sitting posture.
 If lightheadedness does occur, lie down for a few minutes, and elevate your feet on some pillows.